-Each year the U.S. government’s prestigious Fulbright Program offers approximately 8,000 grants for U.S. citizens to go abroad and non-U.S. citizens to come to the United States to study, teach and conduct research.
+Each year the U.S. government’s prestigious Fulbright Program funds approximately 8,000 grants for U.S. citizens to go abroad and non-U.S. citizens to come to the United States to study, teach and conduct research.
 Through a wide variety of grants for students, professionals, artists and scholars, the program aims to increase mutual understanding between the people of the United States and the people of other countries.
 For more information check out this presentation.

 What types of grants are offered?

 The Fulbright Program offers a wide variety of competitive, merit-based grants.
 Most grants are for periods of several months, although the U.S. Scholar program has an increasing number of flexible, short-term opportunities.

 Where can I study with a Fulbright grant?

-Fulbright grants are offered in 155 countries.
+Fulbright grants are offered in 160+ countries.
 Applicants may only apply to one country per application cycle.
-The Participating Countries section of the Fulbright website list requirements for each specific country and region.
+The Participating Countries section of the Fulbright website lists grants available in each specific country and region.

 What are the financial benefits of a Fulbright grant?

-Grant benefits include round-trip airfare, monthly stipends and health insurance for the length of your stay abroad (8-12 months for most grants).
+Grant benefits include round-trip airfare, monthly stipends and health insurance for the length of your stay abroad.
 Depending on the host country, additional benefits may also include: dependent support, research allowance, tuition, language lessons and enhancement activities.

 Who is eligible to apply for a Fulbright grant?